 Just as buzzy as the terms BYOD and CYOD is the term “employee mobility.”

 In the modern workplace, employees don’t always work from the same location day in and day out.
 As companies go global, they might require an employee to travel frequently or take an assignment outside of their own country.
-And remote workers are on the rise—Lucidchart’s 2019 IT report shows that, two years ago, remote workers made up, on average, 36% of an organization’s workforce.
+And remote workers are on the rise—IT report from Lucidchart shows that, two years ago, remote workers made up, on average, 36% of an organization’s workforce.
 That number has jumped to 45% and is expected to reach 54% in the next two years.

 BYOD and CYOD policies allow employees to be more flexible, giving them the hardware they need—plus access to email, calendars, files, and essential applications—to perform their jobs from any location.